ISC 12th Syllabus

 Definition of Foci, Directrix, Latus Rectum.

-PS = ePL where P is a point on the conics, S is the focus, PL is the perpendicular distance of the point from the directrix.
+PS = ePL where P is a point on the conics, S is the

 (i) Parabola